Court Marriage Procedure in Pakistan

-Court Marriage Procedure In Pakistan for Muslim Couple
+Court Marriage Procedure in Pakistan for Muslim Couples

-- The bride and groom must affirm that they are marrying of their own free will.
+The bride and groom are required to declare that they are entering into the marriage of their own free will, without any pressure, coercion, or undue influence.

 - Copies of CNICs

-- Minimum two adult Muslim male witnesses are required.
+At least two adult Muslim male witnesses are required for the Nikah ceremony.

-- A Nikah Nama (marriage contract) is filled and signed by:
+- The Nikah Nama is completed and signed

 - Bride